Nuo27/Nuo27.github.io/_projects/Shatter.md

 Shatter is a high-octane, 1v1, movement shooter with a de-emphasis on shooting.
 You have a coin in one hand, and a revolver in the other.
 Toss the coin up and shoot it.
 You have 4 different abilities to hot-swap at any time.
 Shoot at your enemy to increase their knockback multiplier, making them easier to knock off the map.
 The first player to 5 points wins.

+(The official website of Shatter is expired)
 [Shatter Official](https://www.shatter.co.in/)

+The repo was deleted due to some issues and we left the playable demo which can be found on itch.io:
 [Shatter itch.io Page](https://k1ngslayer.itch.io/shatter)